Advanced Container Management

 rhel9-persistent-data

-) using the latest ubi8 image from any of the defined registries.
-Specify the attachment point (/container_data2) to be used inside the container for the host directory (/host_data) with the -v
+8. Launch a new root container called rhel8-persistent-data in interactive mode using the latest ubi8 image from any of the defined registries.
+Specify the attachment point (/container_data2) to be used inside the container for the host directory (/host_data).
+Ensure the SELinux type container_file_t is automatically set on the directory and files within.

 [user1@server30 ~]$ sudo podman run -it --name rhel8-persistent-data -v /host_data:/container_data2:Z ubi8

-Resolved "ubi8" as an alias (/etc/containers/registries.conf.d/001-rhel-shortnames.conf)
+Resolved "ubi8" as an alias (/etc/containers/registries.conf.d/001- rhel-shortnames.conf)

 Trying to pull registry.access.redhat.com/ubi8:latest...